ambite/metisfl/README.md

 Docs: https://docs.nevron.ai/ \
 Slack: [https://nevronai.slack.com](https://join.slack.com/t/nevronai/shared_invite/zt-1xyc308jq-FeNBbuF1UBBwhp4H~zHCww)

 MetisFL sprung up from the Information and Science Institute (ISI) in the University of Southern California (USC).
 It is backed by several years of Ph.D. and Post-Doctoral research and several publications in top-tier machine learning and system conferences.
-It is being developed with the following guiding principles in mind:

-- **Scalability**: MetisFL is the only federated learning framework with the core controller infrastructure developed solely on C++.
-This allows for the system to scale and support up to 100K+ learners!

-- **Speed**: The core operations at the controller as well as the controller-learner communication overhead has been optimized for efficiency.
-This allows MetisFL to achieve improvements of up to 1000x on the federation round time compared to other federated learning frameworks.

-- **Efficiency and Flexibility**: MetisFL supports synchronous, semi-synchronous and asynchronous protocols.
-The different choices make our framework flexible enough to adapt to the needs of each use-case.
-Additionally, the support of fully asynchronous protocol makes MetisFL a highly efficient solution for use-cases with high heterogeneity on the compute/communication capabilities of the learners.

-- **Strong Security**: MetisFL supports secure aggregations with fully homomorphic encryption using the [Palisade](https://gitlab.com/palisade/palisade-release) C++ cryptographic library.
-This ensures that the weights of the produced models remain private and secure in transit.

 # Quickstart (coming soon)